rich-at-thinkful/ft-curric-gists/fundamentals/objects.md

 * Adjust the message so that people with no boss display `"${title} ${name} doesn't report to anybody."` - for example, `Founder John doesn't report to anybody.`

 ## 6. Cracking the code
 * Redo your [Cracking the Code](function-drills-2.md#cracking-the-code) problem from String Drills but this time use an object as your cipher.
-Additionally, instead of having the function accept a single word, have the function accept a single string of words, and then return the fully decoded message.
+Additionally, create a `decodeWords` function that utilizes your `decode` function to accept a single string of words, and then return the fully decoded message as a string.

 ## 7. Factory Functions with LOTR
 *  Write a factory function called `createCharacter` (review in [this assignment](https://courses.thinkful.com/web-dev-001v1/assignment/2.6.4)) that could appropriately build characters from LOTR that have the following attributes: